Jacob Bedeau: Bury

+Bedeau is a product of the Leyton Orient and Bury football academies, after impressing at a young age for Bury, debuting at sixteen.
 Bedeau was given his professional debut by caretaker-manager Chris Brass at the age of 16 in a League One tie against Millwall, in which Bury suffered a 3–2 defeat.
 After appearing on the Bury bench several times, Bedeau was given his next start in a 4–2 defeat against Bristol Rovers.
 He played a total of seven games for Bury.

 Aston Villa

 On 31 January 2017, Bedeau joined Championship club Aston Villa on a two-and-a-half-year deal for a fee around the margin of £900,000.
 Bedeau did not make any first team appearances in competitive games for Aston Villa, but was a main stay of the Under-23 squad, with 42 appearances, excluding cup matches.
 In his first full season with the 23s (2017–18) they won the Premier League Cup and finished runners up in the league.
 In one of his last appearances, he captained the squad to a 5–1 victory over Manchester United U23s.